-Working with Parquet Files using Arrow
+Working Parquet Files in R with the Arrow Package

-Why Parquet Matters
+Why Parquet matters

 If you’re working with large datasets, Parquet files can reduce your storage footprint by 50-90% compared to CSV.
 The columnar format means queries that only need a few columns load much faster because they skip the irrelevant data.
 For data science workflows where you repeatedly load the same datasets, this format is a practical choice.